The oldest public wildflower garden in the United States

 Sedges differ from grasses by having a 3-angled stem and structurally different flowers where the female flowers are enclosed in a sac like structure called the perigynium, which is subtended by a single scale.
 Hairy Wood Sedge is a smaller perennial loosely tufted sedge of woodlands with fine hair on many parts and hence the alternate common names.
 The stems (culms) grow 9 to 24 inches high, are acutely 3-angled, dull green with a reddish-brown base, with a rough surface on the angles near the tops and have fine soft hair.
 Vegetative stems are very leafy and spreading while flowering stems are erect to arched.

 The basal leaf sheaths are pale-brown to green but not fibrous.
 Leaf sheaths have a membranous inner band.
 The ligules are V shaped, and longer than wide.

 The leaf blades are only 4 to 8 mm wide and up to 10 inches long, are medium green in color and also with hairy surfaces.
 In cross section, the blade is a "M" shape when young with 2 side veins more prominent than the midvein.

-The inflorescence begins in the upper 1/2 of the stem and consists of 2 to 5 spikes, with usually only a single erect staminate (male) flower spike 8 to 20mm long, and laterally below it, the pistillate (female) flower spikes that are either stalkless or on very short stalks.
-The bract that forms at the base of the inflorescence in most sedges is, in this species, much reduced, shorter than or equal to the inflorescence and the bract of each lower spike in the inflorescence is either sheath-less or with a sheath less than 4mm.
+The inflorescence begins in the upper 1/2 of the stem and consists of 2 to 5 spikes, with usually only a single erect staminate (male) flower spike 8 to 20 mm long, and laterally below it, the pistillate (female) flower spikes that are either stalkless or on very short stalks.
+The bract that forms at the base of the lowest spike of the inflorescence in most sedges is, in this species, much reduced, shorter than or equal to the inflorescence and the bract of each of the other lower spikes in the inflorescence is either sheath-less or with a sheath less than 4mm.